BookOps-CAT/bookops-worldcat/docs/index.md

 + Lookup By ISSN
 + Lookup By Standard Number

 [Worldcat Metadata API](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) is a read-write service for WorldCat.
-It allows adding and updating records in WorldCat, mantain holdings, and work with local bibliographic data.
-Access too Metadata API requires OCLC credentials.
-BookOps wrapper focuses on following API operations:
+It allows adding and updating records in WorldCat, mantaining holdings, and working with local bibliographic data.
+Access to Metadata API requires OCLC credentials.
+The BookOps wrapper focuses on the following API operations:

 + Bibliographic Resource
     + Read (retrieves a single bibliographic record by OCLC number)